dph22/dph22.github.io/README.md

 ![logo_and_subtitle_conference_whitebackground](https://github.com/dph22/dph22.github.io/assets/51691883/3a0a623b-b740-4c4b-b206-f91b154091f1)

-As YECREA representative, co-organization with Scott Rogers (Birkbeck, University of London), Marcos Dias (Dublin City University), and Lou Therese Brandner (University of Tübingen), of the [The Synthetic City international conference](https://syntheticcity2023.com), hosted by the ECREA Media, Cities and Space Section, at Dublin City University, Ireland, 2023.
+As YECREA representative, co-organization with Scott Rogers (Birkbeck, University of London), Marcos Dias (Dublin City University), and Lou Therese Brandner (University of Tübingen), of the [The Synthetic City international conference](https://syntheticcity2023.wordpress.com), hosted by the ECREA Media, Cities and Space Section, at Dublin City University, Ireland, 2023.

 [...]

-**How can AI art enhance diversity and inclusion?**
+**How can AI art enhance diversity and inclusion?
+2023**

 <img width="658" alt="AITURINGCITY_portfolio00" src="https://github.com/dph22/dph22.github.io/assets/51691883/8b880337-93c1-4318-a879-95b00a842ec6">